 DoT has a strong focus on early intervention and return to work.
 People Managers are trained in the importance of good injury management and return to work procedures, all with the purpose of promoting a supportive, productive and positive workplace.

-DoT has a dedicated Workers' Compensation and Injury Management Consultant who manages the workers' compensation claims and supports the management of the non-work related injury management issues.
+DoT has a dedicated Employee Experience team who manage the workersí compensation claims and supports the management of the non-work related injury management issues.

 Employees were vaccinated for the flu.

-The DoT OHS Management System was audited in 2016 to ensure alignment with relevant health and safety management system specifications (including Australian Standard 4801), its core principles of relevant OHS legislation and DoT's risk profile.
-The audit was conducted by an external auditor from Ernst and Young, utilising an AS 4801 Audit Tool implementing a number of actions.
+The DoT WHS Management System was audited in 2016-2017 to ensure alignment with relevant health and safety management system specifications (including Australian Standard 4801), its core principles of relevant OHS legislation and DoTís risk profile.
+The audit was conducted by an external auditor from Ernst and Young, utilising an AS 4801 Audit Tool.
+The following actions were addressed and implemented:

-DoT has developed and implemented a formal pro-active process to identify risks across all sites.
-Six hundred and 26 job roles were risk assessed and rated accordingly.
-All roles that presented with a medium or high risk have been thoroughly reviewed and Job Safety Analysis / Safe Work Practices created.
-This ensures the employees are aware of the risks, understand what is required of them and are able to work in a manner that is safe for them and those around them.
+- DoT has developed and implemented a formal and pro-active process to identify WHS risks across all sites.
+626 job roles were risk assessed and risk rated accordingly.
+All roles that presented with a medium or high risk have been thoroughly reviewed and Safe Work Practices (SWPs) created.

-Each DoT workplace now has a Site Specific Chemical Register.
+- Each DoT workplace has a Site Specific Chemical Register.
 The register is used to document all chemicals brought into the workplace.
-The register is maintained by management, and the safety and health representative of the site.
-POD OHS manages the DoT Chemical Register, which contains the combined information from the site specific registers.
-Every chemical at a DoT workplace has a corresponding Material Safety Data Sheet (MSDS) that has been uploaded to the safety page on the intranet.
-To date, there are 305 MSDSs available online.
+The register is managed by both management and the safety and health representative of the site.
+POD WHS manages the DoT Chemical Register which contains the combined information from the site-specific registers.
+Every chemical at a DoT workplace has a corresponding Safety Data Sheet (SDS) that has been uploaded to the safety page on the intranet.

-In 2017-18, Occupational Health, Safety and Injury Management training programs were reviewed with the following results:
+In 2018-19, WHS and IM training programs were reviewed with the following results:

-- POD OHS continues to roll out OHS and Injury Management for Managers' training sessions.
-DoT currently has 88 per cent of managers trained in their OHS and Injury Management responsibilities.
+- POD WHS continued to roll out WHS and IM for Managers training sessions, with 87% of managers trained in their WHS and IM responsibilities.

 - Ergonomic training sessions were conducted throughout the year for all employees.
-Vehicle ergonomics was also conducted in all regional offices and for the Remote Licensing Team to promote good ergonomics on long distance driving.
+Vehicle Ergonomics Training was also conducted in all regional offices and for the Remote Licensing Team, to promote good ergonomics on long distance driving.

-- Manual Tasks, Ergonomics and OHS Induction one-hour training sessions are available to all employees.
-All new starters at DoT attend the Employee Induction Day, which includes the OHS Induction session.
+- Manual Tasks, Ergonomics and WHS Induction one-hour training sessions were available to all employees.
+All new starters at DoT attend the Employee Induction Day, which includes the WHS Induction session.

-These sessions were undertaken on site at each business unit and via video conferencing for the regional sites.
-This allowed for a greater number of managers and employees to attend the sessions.
+The above training was undertaken on site at each business unit and via video conferencing for the regional sites, allowing for a greater number of managers and employees to benefit from the sessions.

 Other key achievements

-In 2017-18, the following achievements and activities supported DoT's management of OHS in the workplace:
+In 2018-19, the following achievements and activities supported DoTís management of WHS in the workplace:

-- Scheduling of DoT proactive site visits to conduct workplace inspections, risk assessments, OHS audits and onsite training, as per the POD OHS Site Visits calendar for 2018.
+- Scheduling of DoT proactive site visits, to conduct workplace inspections, risk assessments, WHS audits and onsite training, as per the POD WHS Site Visits calendar for 2019.

-- The successful relocation of the Midland Business Centre to its new offices included reviewing the office layout, ergonomics, emergency procedures, traffic management, risk assessments and first aid requirements.
+- Successful relocation to the new Success Business Centre.
+This included reviewing the office layout, ergonomics, emergency procedures, traffic management, risk assessments and first aid requirements.

-- The successful roll out of the 2018 DoT Flu Vaccination Program had a total of 624 DoT employees were vaccinated (43 per cent).
+- Successful roll out of the 2019 DoT Flu Vaccination Program.
+A total of 632 DoT employees were vaccinated, representing 43% of the workforce.